Not registered yet?

 The transactions made between retail companies and end consumers.

-Short Term load forecast (STLF)
+Short Term Load Forecast (STLF)

 Singapore hub or SHUB means the MNN at which all energy taken from the transmission system by load facilities is deemed to be withdrawn and all energy injected onto the transmission system by generation facilities referred to in section 5.1.3 of Chapter 2 is deemed to be injected.